intel/ccloudvm/README.md

 ### delete

-ciao-down delete, shuts down and deletes all the files associated with the VM.
+ccloudvm delete, shuts down and deletes all the files associated with the VM.

 ### status

-ciao-down status provides information about the current ciao-down VM, e.g., whether it is running, and how to connect to it.
+ccloudvm status provides information about the current ccloudvm VM, e.g., whether it is running, and how to connect to it.
 For example,

 ```
-$ ciao-down status
+$ ccloudvm status
 Status	:	ciao up
-SSH	:	ssh -q -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -i /home/user/.ciao-down/id_rsa 127.0.0.1 -p 10022
+SSH	:	ssh -q -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -i /home/user/.ccloudvm/id_rsa 127.0.0.1 -p 10022
 ```

 ### stop

-ciao-down stop is used to power down the ciao-down VM cleanly.
+ccloudvm stop is used to power down the ccloudvm VM cleanly.

 ### start

-ciao-down start boots a previously created but not running ciao-down VM.
+ccloudvm start boots a previously created but not running ccloudvm VM.
 The start command also supports the --mem and --cpu options.
 So it's possible to change the resources assigned to the guest VM by stopping it and restarting it, specifying --mem and --cpu.
 It's also possible to